cdrani/blog/_posts/2017-10-16-semantic-versioning.markdown

 ## So...
 How Do Keep Track Of Our Projects?
 The solution is semantic versioning, which is defining a project version as `X.Y.Z`, where:
 > X is major version

-> Y is minor version
+Y is minor version

-> Z is patch version
+Z is patch version

 What does this mean?
 Let's take a look at express for example.
-Currently it's at version 4.16.2.
+Currently it's at version 4.16.2:
 > 4 is major version

-> 16 minor version
+16 is minor version

-> 2 is path version
+2 is path version

 Changes to the version number are dependent on the changes to the project.
 The patch number (Z) is increased for any bug fixes.
 The minor version (Y) is increased for any new functionality and/or featuresadded to the project.